sjsu-library/unionist/_items/unionist--text-0326.md

 source: "<em>The Unionist</em> 1834-04-10"
 subject: Humor
 type: Text
-category: Unionist full issue 1834-04-10
+category: Unionist content
 articleType:
 volume: '1'
 issue: '36'
-transcription: "<em>Something extempore from Isaac Hill.</em>—A letter from Washington, March 20, says “Among the most extraordinary <br>occurrences that have taken place here, that I have heard of, is that of Isaac <br>Hill’s being toasted at a late meeting of the Typographical Society, when he <br>rose, and <br><em>pulling a written speech from his pocket,</em>he began&nbsp; by reading thus, “Mr. President being unexpectedly called upon by <br>the toast just offered, &amp;c.” <br>"
+transcription: "<em>Something extempore from Isaac Hill.</em>—A letter from Washington, March 20, says “Among the most extraordinary<br>occurrences that have taken place here, that I have heard of, is that of Isaac<br>Hill’s being toasted at a late meeting of the Typographical Society, when he<br>rose, and<br><em>pulling a written speech from his pocket,</em>he began&nbsp; by reading thus, “Mr. President being unexpectedly called upon by<br>the toast just offered, &amp;c.”<br>"
 scholarlyNotes:
 commentary:
 relatedPeople: Isaac Hill